mattermost/docs/source/deployment/mobile-app-deployment.rst

 - Production-level uptime expectations
 - Compatibility with EMM Providers*

-\* *When using our publicly available app store applications and the AppConfig standard.*
+\* *When using our publicly-available app store applications and the AppConfig standard.*

 Of course, if you would like to host your own version of the MPNS, that is always an option.
 The `Choosing the Right Deployment Model <https://docs.google.com/document/d/1BhHla4medUGVSWuBPNuoz_h5f85MdlIQWcRn5N2WUos/edit#heading=h.6zz62c4mus3l>`_ section of this guide, as well as our `Mobile App Admin Documentation <https://docs.mattermost.com/mobile/mobile-hpns.html>`_ are the best places to start.